DDD Honors Downtown All-Stars

-The DDD would like you to join us in congratulating the honorees to be celebrated at this year’s Downtown NOLA Awards for their exceptional contributions to the progress of Downtown New Orleans.
-The ceremony will be held Friday, September 28 at The Jung Hotel & Residences located in Downtown NOLA at 1500 Canal St. The luncheon will be held from Noon to 1:30pm, with networking and cocktails before from 11:00am to 11:45am.
+The DDD would like to thank you for congratulating the honorees celebrated at this year’s Downtown NOLA Awards for their exceptional contributions to the progress of Downtown New Orleans.
+The ceremony was Friday, September 28 at The Jung Hotel & Residences located in Downtown NOLA at 1500 Canal St.

 The Auction House Market, located on the corner of Magazine and Julia Streets, has been redeveloped into an 8800 square foot, modern, multi-vendor food hall.
 The sleek design includes marble countertops and brass fixtures throughout the wide-open space and a bar in the middle.
 The food hall maintains the integrity of the historic building and includes white oak flooring, beadboard ceilings and exposed brick.
 The Market offers an inviting, creative environment for Downtown residents, workers and visitors to gather.